 Baptism if the first of the three sacraments of initiation, which include Baptism, Confirmation and Eucharist.

 Boyne Valley Catholic Community requires that all parentsand Godparents participate in a Baptismal preparation session in order for their child to be baptized.
-The sessions are held the third Saturday of the month at 10:00 am.
-If this time will not fit your schedule, please contact the parish offices to schedule an alternative time.
+The sessions are held three times a year.
+Please contact the office for the exact dates.

 If your child is of the age of reason (7 years) or older and has not been baptized, then you will be asked to participate in a Rite of Christian Initiation process, where the youth will receive the sacraments of Baptism, Confirmation and Eucharist.
 Please call the parish office for more information concerning this process.